fenago/learn-java-12-programming/lab_guide/Quiz_15.md

 1. Select all the correct statements:

--   a.
-JMH is useless since it runs methods outside the production context.
+    1. JMH is useless since it runs methods outside the production context.
-    b.
-JMH is able to work around some of the JVM optimizations.
+    2. JMH is able to work around some of the JVM optimizations.
-    c.
-JMH allows for measuring not only average performance time but other performance characteristics too.
+    3. JMH allows for measuring not only average performance time but other performance characteristics too.
-    d.
-JMH can be used to measure the performance of small applications too.
+    4. JMH can be used to measure the performance of small applications too.

 2. Name two steps necessary to start using JMH.